marc136/elm.run/repl/README.md

 The `ReplInput` custom element renders codemirror and emits the `compiler` events `loading`, `ready`, `error: Error`.\
 Elm will maybe get a button to trigger compilation, in this case I will either create a port msg or set a property (attribute would need revoking).\
 But for now, the custom element will inform when Elm needs to store/show something.

+## DONE

+* Clear input when evaluating to non-error

+## TODO

+Next step: Styling
+1. Take from the try-editor only the styles that I need.
+2. Create one css file.
+3. Use same colors for errors and for codemirror
+4. Switching theme should change whole page, not just codemirror

+### Further steps

+Add button to copy input from history into input field

+Style declarations that were overwritten differently in logs

+Fake elm-format

+Prepend missing type declarations

+Allow user to manually remove items from log

+Allow user to auto-clean all outdated entries from log

+Beginner/Zen mode: Hide type definitions?

+Render all entries as one Elm file
+    Allow download of that Elm file

+?Clear input after every evaluate and add [try again] button to copy from last failure